Skip to main content

 3. Cefaclor

 Cefaclor, also known by the brand name Ceclor, is a second-generation cephalosporin used for a variety of bacterial infections such as respiratory infections, ear infections, skin infections, bone infections, and urinary tract infections.
 Cephalosporins kill bacteria by preventing them from building cell walls.
 Azithromycin and cefaclor were compared in a clinical study treating patients with acute otitis media, strep throat, or sinusitis with azithromycin 500 mg once daily for three days versus cefaclor 250 mg given three times daily for ten days and found to be equally effective.
-The most common side effects of cefaclor, as with azithromycin, are diarrhea, nausea, and vomiting.
+The most common of cefaclor, as with azithromycin, are diarrhea, nausea, and vomiting.
 Cefaclor is available as a capsule, liquid suspension, and extended-release tablet.

 4. Doxycycline

 Doxycycline, also known by a variety of brand names including Vibramycin and Doryx, is a member of the tetracycline class of antibiotics.
 This class kills bacteria by preventing them from producing the proteins they need to multiply.
 Doxycycline is effective against many of the same bacterial infections as azithromycin, and may even be more efficacious in certain infections such as chlamydia.
-Common side effects of doxycycline similar to azithromycin include diarrhea, nausea, abdominal pain, and vomiting.
+Common of doxycycline similar to azithromycin include diarrhea, nausea, abdominal pain, and vomiting.
 Side effects of doxycycline that are different from azithromycin include photosensitivity (a condition in which the skin becomes very sensitive to sunlight) and tooth discoloration, particularly in those eight years of age or younger.
 Doxycycline is available as a capsule, tablet, liquid suspension, and injectable formulation.

 5. Levofloxacin

 Levofloxacin, also known by the brand name Levaquin, is in the fluoroquinolone (or quinolone) class of antibiotics.
 Quinolone antibiotics are known to work by interfering with DNA synthesis which decreases the bacteria’s ability to grow.
 Levofloxacin is used to treat bacterial infections such as pneumonia, bronchitis, sinusitis, chlamydia, and skin infections, particularly when there is a concern that the bacteria might be resistant to other classes of antibiotics.
 In one clinical trial comparing levofloxacin to azithromycin to treat acute bronchitis, both antibiotics were found to be comparable in effectiveness.
-Common side effects of levofloxacin that are similar to azithromycin include nausea, vomiting, diarrhea, and abdominal pain.
+Common of levofloxacin that are similar to azithromycin include nausea, vomiting, diarrhea, and abdominal pain.
 Side effects that are different from azithromycin include insomnia, restlessness, disorientation, and, very rarely, tendonitis (swelling of the fibrous tissue connecting muscle to bone) or tendon rupture.
 Fluoroquinolones may be more likely to have significant drug-drug interactions than other classes of antibiotics such as azithromycin.
 Levofloxacin is available as a tablet, oral solution, and injectable formulation.

 Natural alternatives to azithromycin